 How to complain

 The contract between the OMC and the managing agent should set out how the managing agent should deal with owners’ complaints.
 If you are not happy with the managing agent’s performance, you should raise the issue with your OMC but you should not withhold your management fee as a protest.
-This is a breach of your lease and could lead to financial difficulties for your OMC.
+This is a breach of your lease, and the Multi-Unit Developments Act, and could lead to financial difficulties for your OMC.

 Who regulates managing agents?